-To slow the effects of cognitive decline on adults who are already experiencing a cognitive decline, try eating walnuts.
+To slow the effects of cognitive decline on adults who are already experiencing a cognitive decline, you may want to consider adding in walnuts.

 Consuming 30-60 grams per day of walnuts led to better brain functionality within memory tasks in elderly participants that were identified as higher risk subgroups.
 While consuming the walnuts did not have any effect on healthy seniors, the seniors who were characterized as high risk (based on smoking and less education) demonstrated promising results for slowing the effects of age-related cognitive decline.